 Curated by T. Paul Young with the Bauhaus Chicago Foundation

 A Gallery Talk with T. Paul Young and John Corbett will take place Sunday January 15, 2017 at 2pm.

 Contact: T. Paul Young at firstname.lastname@example.org

-Preview the exhibit – HERE
+Preview Exhibition – HERE

 Order catalog – HERE

-Preview the exhibit – HERE
+Extended version of the catalog – HERE

 As UIMA celebrates its 45th Anniversary, the gallery’s south wall features works by and about some of the most influential figures in UIMA’s history, including Lialia Kuchma’s tapestry portrait of former UIMA curator Wasyl Kacurovsky; a self portrait by Kacurovsky himself; two paintings by one of UIMA’s founding artists, Mychajlo Urban; Gregor Kruk’s bronze sculpture of founding patron, Dr. Achilles Chreptowsky; and Lida Petruniak-Colucci’s screen print portrait of founding artist, Konstantin Milonadis.